Mourning Dove (author): Coyote Stories

 In 1933, Mourning Dove published Coyote Stories, a collection of legends told to her by her grandmother and other tribal elders.

 The foreword by Chief Standing Bear in this book includes these words: "These legends are of America, as are its mountains, rivers, and forests, and as are its people.
 They belong!"

 Literary influences

 Mourning Dove learned storytelling from her maternal grandmother, and from Teequalt, an elder who lived with her family when the girl was young.
 She was also influenced by pulp-fiction novels, which her adopted brother Jimmy Ryan let her read.
 She cited the novel The Brand: A Tale of the Flathead Reservation by Therese Broderick as inspiring her to begin writing.
 She was moved to counter what she thought was a derogatory representation of indigenous culture in Broderick's novel.

+Reception

+Mourning Dove’s work has received increased scholarly attention in the late 20th and early 21st centuries, particularly in the fields of Native American studies and literature.
+Critics have emphasized her role as a pioneering Indigenous author and her contributions to representing Native perspectives in early American fiction.

+Legacy and impact

+Mourning Dove is considered one of the first Native American women to publish a novel in the United States.
+Her work has been recognized for contributing to early Native American literature and for presenting Indigenous perspectives during a period when such voices were often excluded from mainstream publishing.
+Scholars have noted her role in bridging Indigenous storytelling traditions and Western literary forms.
+Her work has also been studied in the context of early 20th-century Indigenous resistance to assimilation policies and literary marginalization.